Vamsicse/DailyCodingProblemSolutions/README.md

 This problem was asked by Microsoft.

-Given an array of numbers, find the length of the longest increasing subsequence in the array.
-The subsequence does not necessarily have to be contiguous.
+Given an array of numbers, find length of longest increasing subsequence in the array.
+Numbers does not necessarily have to be contiguous.

-For example, given the array [0, 8, 4, 12, 2, 10, 6, 14, 1, 9, 5, 13, 3, 11, 7, 15],
+For example, given the array [0, 8, 4, 12, 2, 10, 6, 14, 1, 9, 5, 13, 3, 11, 7, 15]

-   longest increasing subsequence has length 6: it is 0, 2, 6, 9, 11, 15.
+    Length is 6: 0, 2, 6, 9, 11, 15.

 [Solution](solution/LongestIncSequence.java) {Approach: DP with Binary Search, Difficulty: Medium}